 Of course, one of the main causes in people is a problem within the arteries to the heart.
 Much like a clogged drain, blood cannot flow freely.
 This leads to a vicious circle where blood clots are more likely to form, which in turn, block the drain some more.

 Can Dogs Get Heart Attacks?

 But a true heart attack (because of coronary artery disease) is very rare indeed.
-However, dogs can (albeit) rarely suffer from heart attacks because of other health problems that interrupt blood flow to the heart.
+However, dogs can, rarely, suffer from heart attacks because of other health problems that interrupt blood flow to the heart.

-To a certain extent this depends how much of a pedant you are!
-Heart disease is common in dogs, whilst heart attacks are rare.
-Being crystal clear here, these are the signs of a heart attack:
+Heart disease is common in dogs, while heart attacks are rare.
+These are the signs of a heart attack:

 Coma and loss of consciousness

 An irregular or racing heartbeat

 Factors that predispose a dog to having a heart attack include:

 A tumor of the heart: May compress the blood vessels